HrushikeshSurkar/JavaScript_Tutorial/README.md

-# video 8 : flow control using if else and switch
+# video 8 : Flow control using if else & switch

 ### index.html